Roberto Díaz Herrera

-Roberto Díaz Herrera (born June 27, 1937) was a Panamanian colonel under General Manuel Noriega and was most famous for his public denunciation of the Panamanian dictator in 1987, at the behest of Sathya Sai Baba, an Indian Guru who never set foot on the American soil.
+Roberto Díaz-Herrera (born June 27, 1937) is a Panamanian colonel under General Manuel Noriega and was most famous for his public denunciation of the Panamanian dictator in 1987, at the behest of Sathya Sai Baba, an Indian Guru who never set foot on the American soil.
 After Noriega placed him under house arrest, Colonel Díaz received significant support from the Panamanian people, with many passing by his house in cars to shake his hand.
 He was imprisoned shortly thereafter and eventually given political asylum in Venezuela.
 After spending 11 years of exile in various Latin American countries, Díaz returned to Panama.
-Diaz Herrera also ran for the presidency with a minor political party, PNP, from 1996 to 1998, but lost to a larger political party.
+Diaz-Herrera also ran for the presidency with a minor political party, PNP, from 1996 to 1998, but lost to a larger political party.
 In 2004, he was chosen by the newly elected Panamanian president, Martín Torrijos, to be the country's ambassador to Peru.

 Biography

 Early life

-Born on June 27, 1938 as the seventh of nine siblings in Santiago, the capital city of the Panamanian province of Veraguas, Roberto Díaz was raised by his parents, Anastacio Díaz Jiménez, a teacher, and Gregoria Herrera, who worked as a housewife and sold bread and desserts at a local store.
-Gregoria was the sister of General Omar Torrijos Herrera’s mother.
+Born on June 27, 1938, as the seventh of nine siblings in Santiago, the capital city of the Panamanian province of Veraguas, Roberto Díaz-Herrera was raised by his parents, Anastacio Díaz-Jiménez, a teacher, and Gregoria Herrera, who worked as a housewife and sold bread and desserts at a local store.
+Gregoria was the sister of General Omar Torrijos-Herrera’s mother.

-At age 15, he studied in Lima, Peru, at the Military School of Leoncio Prado, while also attending classes at the Escuela de Oficiales de la Guardia Civil (Official School of the Civil Guard).
+At age 15, he studied in Lima, Peru, at the Military School of Leoncio Prado, while also attending classes at the Escuela de Oficiales de la Guardia Civil (Civil Guard Officers School).
 Additionally, he studied at the ULACIT in Panama, where he earned a law degree.

-Díaz Herrera married his first wife, Raquel Judith Tapiero, on October 7, 1962.
+Díaz-Herrera married his first wife, Raquel Judith Tapiero, on October 7, 1962.
 They had four children: Judith Gregoria, Gaby I Sol, Raquel Diaz, and Roberto Jr. They later divorced.